 Recently in one review on Amazon, a reader criticized my use of the word “mayhap.”
-Now, if the person knew me, he or she would know that mayhap is a word I have used all my life.
-I learned it from the “old folks,” as we say in Appalachia from where I came.
-The person said, “Jane Austen does not use it,” but does that make it from place. ” It is true, according to Dictionary.com that only about 15% of the people of Austen’s time used the word, but it was not as if the word was extinct or had never been used.
+Now, if the person knew me, he or she would know “mayhap” is a word I have used all my life.
+I learned it from the “old folks,” as we say in Appalachia from whence I came.
+The person said, “Jane Austen does not use it,” but does such make it from place. ” It is true, according to Dictionary.com only about 15% of the people of Austen’s time used the word, but it was not as if the word was extinct or had never been used.
 “Mayhap” has been around since the 16th Century (circa 1531).
 Merriam-Webster tells us that: “If “mayhap” looks to you like a relative of its synonym “perhaps,” you’re right – the words are related.
 Both ultimately derive from the Middle English noun hap, meaning “chance” or “fortune.”
 “Mayhap” was formed by combining the phrase “(it) may hap” into a single word.
 “Hap” here is a verb essentially meaning “happen” (the word maybe, another synonym of “mayhap” and “perhaps,” was developed similarly from “may” and the verb “be”), and the verb “hap” comes from the noun “hap.”
 “Perhaps” came about when “per” (meaning “through the agency of”) was combined directly with the noun “hap” to form one word.
 Today “mayhap” is a rare word in contrast with the very common “maybe” and “perhaps,” but it does show up occasionally.”
 For the reviewer, “mayhap” is a snarl word.
 For me, it is a “purr” word.
-She/he despises it, where for me there our pleasant memories of listening to great-grandparents tell tales.
+She/he despises it, where for me there are pleasant memories of listening to great-grandparents tell tales.

 Words spoken aloud are draped in connotations.
 Words can make us angry, a response to powerful stimuli.
 Our body chemistry changes, and we respond with more inflammatory words.
 We “snarl.”
 Other times, the words can create a feeling of warm and comfort, like the contented “purr” of a sleeping kitten.
 Words, whether written or spoken, create judgments.
 How often have you sent off a quick email or text only to have it misunderstood by the person receiving it?